American Studies in the Age of New Area Studies

 Secure checkout Fast Shipping Easy returns

-This book explores what it means to study America in the 21st century and what the emergence of the field of New Area Studies means for the development of American Studies.
+This book explores what it means to study America in the twenty-first century and what the emergence of the field of New Area Studies means for the development of American Studies.

-Analysing the meaning of interdisciplinarity, aesthetics, temporality and periodization, this book reveals both fields of study through the lens of interdisciplinary cases studies, innovative methodologies and a global perspective.
-Exploring the imagined geographies of America across space and time, the book rethinks the meaning and production of place, and questions what —and where—it means to study America now.
+By analysing the meaning of interdisciplinarity, aesthetics, temporality, and periodisation, this book reveals both fields of study through the lens of interdisciplinary cases studies, innovative methodologies, and a global perspective.
+Exploring the imagined geographies of America across space and time, this book rethinks the meaning and production of place, and questions what —and where—it means to study America now.

 Clare Corbould is Associate Professor of History at Deakin University, Melbourne, Australia.

-Hilary Emmett (she/her) is Associate Professor in American Studies at the University of East Anglia, UK.
+Hilary Emmett is Associate Professor in American Studies at the University of East Anglia, UK.

 Malcolm McLaughlin is Professor of Cultural History at the University of East Anglia, UK.

-Thomas Ruys Smith is Professor of American Literature Culture at the University of East Anglia, UK.
+Thomas Ruys Smith is Professor of American Literature and Culture at the University of East Anglia, UK.

 John Wills is Professor in Film and Media at the University of Kent, UK, and co-editor of the European Journal of American Culture (Intellect).